 a.
 Steering Committee.
 The Steering Committee shall consist of eight members: the chair of the Faculty Council, the vice-chair of the Faculty Council, the immediate past chair of the Faculty Council, and five other Faculty Council members who shall be elected by the Faculty Council for one-year terms.
 These members may be reelected successively to the Steering Committee for the duration of their terms as members of the Faculty Council.
 The chair of the Faculty Council (or the vice-chair of the Faculty Council in the absence of the chair) shall serve as chair of the Steering Committee.
 The Steering Committee shall set the agenda for meetings of the Faculty Council.
 The Steering Committee shall be empowered to act for the Faculty Council between meetings.
+Steering Committee meetings may be canceled by proposal of the chair of Faculty Council and majority vote of the Steering Committee members.
 The Steering Committee shall report all actions and recommendations to the Faculty Council.
+Steering Committee meetings shall be conducted according to Robert's Rules of Order, Newly Revised.
 The Steering Committee shall act for the Faculty Council and faculty in reviewing actions of the Committee on Appointments, Promotions and Tenure in order to ensure equity, adherence to published guidelines, and proper procedure.
 The Steering Committee shall consult with the dean on such matters as the dean brings before it.
 The Steering Committee shall advise the president concerning the appointment of an interim or acting dean of the School of Medicine.

 b.
 Nomination and Elections Committee.
-This committee shall consist of eleven members: the dean, the chair of the Faculty Council, the vice-chair of the Faculty Council, four other Faculty Council members, two each from the preclinical and clinical sciences, and four fulltime faculty members who are not members of the Faculty Council, two each from the preclinical and clinical sciences.
-The four Faculty Council members of the Nomination and Elections Committee shall be elected at large by the Faculty Council and shall serve for the duration of their terms as Faculty Council members.
-The four non-members of the Faculty Council shall be elected by ballot by the Faculty of Medicine and shall serve three-year terms.
+This committee shall consist of eleven members: the dean, the chair of the Faculty Council, the vice-chair of the Faculty Council, three other Faculty Council members, and five full-time faculty members who are not members of the Faculty Council, one each from CWRU Basic Sciences, CCLCM, MHMC, UHCMC, and VAMC.
+The three Faculty Council members of the Nomination and Elections Committee shall be elected at large by the Faculty Council and shall serve for the duration of their terms as Faculty Council members.
+The five non-members of the Faculty Council shall be elected by ballot by the Faculty of the respective institution (CWRU Basic Sciences, CCLCM, MHMC, UHCMC, and VAMC) and shall serve three-year terms.
 The chair will be elected from the members of the committee annually.